cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/managed-networks.md

 You can now create a [settings profile](/cloudflare-one/connections/connect-devices/warp/configure-warp/device-profiles/) for devices on this network.
 In the rule builder, the network name will appear when you choose the _Managed network_ selector.

-Every time a device in your organization connects to a network (for example, when waking up the device or changing WiFi networks), the WARP client will check its network location and apply the corresponding settings profile.
+Every time a device in your organization connects to a network (for example, when waking up the device or changing WiFi networks), the WARP client will determine its network location and apply the corresponding settings profile.

 {{<Aside type="note">}}
-All managed networks on the list are checked each time the WARP client detects a network change event from the operating system.
+The WARP client scans all managed networks on the list every time it detects a network change event from the operating system.
 To minimize performance impact, we recommend reusing the same TLS endpoint across multiple locations unless you require distinct settings profiles for each location.
  {{</Aside>}}